Mister Hyde (Marvel Comics): Fictional character biography

+In Immortal Thor, Mister Hyde allies with Grey Gargoyle, King Cobra, and Radioactive Man upon them being hired by a revived Dario Agger.
+After Grey Gargoyle petrifies Thor, Hyde shatters his body.
+However, Thor regenerates with Enchantress' help.
+With help from Enchantress, Sif, and Magni of Earth-3515, Thor defeats the villains, who are taken to Daedalus LLC, a subsidiary of Roxxon.

+During the "One World Under Doom" storyline, Mister Hyde is freed from Daedalus LLC and joins Mad Thinker's incarnation of the Masters of Evil.
+Hyde accompanies the Masters of Evil in their takeover of the Impossible City.
+After Captain America throws Dreadknight down a vent, Hyde confronts him until Black Panther shows up.
+Using the psychotic gaze from Madcap's head, Captain America and Black Panther manage to subdue Hyde.

 Powers and abilities

-The process that transforms Calvin Zabo into his Mister Hyde persona are these growth hormones caused by ingestion of a chemical formula.
+The process that transforms Calvin Zabo into his Mister Hyde persona are growth hormones caused by ingestion of a chemical formula.
 As his body adjusted to its new form, Hyde's strength, stamina, durability, and healing were all boosted to uncommon levels.
 Hyde's powers are so sufficient that he can stand up and face Joe Fixit in a fight.
 He was shown tearing apart an armored car door with ease.
 Through further experimental procedures over the years, his abilities have been increased beyond their original limits.
-Zabo must consume his special serum periodically in order for him to remain as one identity from another.
-But, mind stress or pain could impair this transformation into Hyde.
-He employs a wristwatch-like device supplied with the formula that injects itself directly into his bloodstream, enabling to transform himself by button pushing.
+Zabo must consume his special serum periodically for him to remain as one identity from another.
+However, mental stress or pain could impair this transformation into Hyde.
+He employs a wristwatch-like device supplied with the formula that injects itself directly into his bloodstream, thus enabling to transform himself by button pushing.

 Due to the nature of these transformations, Hyde's skin is warped.
-This gives his face a distorted look reminiscent of Lon Chaney, Sr.'s make-up used in The Phantom of the Opera.
+This gives his face a distorted look reminiscent of Lon Chaney's make-up used in The Phantom of the Opera.

 Zabo is also an intelligent research scientist with a Ph.D. in medicine and biochemistry.
 When assuming his Hyde form, he loses those skills.